Fast Sampling for Bayesian Max-Margin Models: Stochastic Subgradient MCMC

 \subsection{Stochastic Subgradient MCMC in Practice}

-We can readily obtain the straightforward version of stochastic subgradient Langevin dynamics~(SSGLD) by simply replacing the gradient of the log-posterior with its subgradient.
-More formally, SSGLD generates samples by simulating the following dynamics: where $\widetilde{\mathcal{G}}U(\theta;\data)$ is the stochastic noisy estimate of the true subgradient information $\mathcal{G} U(\theta;\data)$,
+We can obtain the version of stochastic subgradient Langevin dynamics~(SSGLD) by replacing the gradient of the log-posterior with its subgradient.
+More formally, SSGLD generates samples by simulating the following dynamics: